jadecobra/python_tdd_exercises/source/classes/inheritance.rst

   :titlesonly:
   :maxdepth: 1

-  ../exceptions/AttributeError/AttributeError_w_classes
+  ../exceptions/AttributeError/AttributeError_w_objects
-  ../exceptions/TypeError/TypeError_w_classes
+  ../exceptions/TypeError/TypeError_w_objects
   unittest

-:ref:`Would you like to test AttributeError with classes?<AttributeError with classes>`
+:ref:`Would you like to test AttributeError with objects?<AttributeError with objects>`

 ----